Congratulations, Kentucky teens! You're ready to start driving! Having your license opens many doors and allows a freedom you haven't known yet.

 Graduated Licensing Education Course

-Within the first year after obtaining your license, you're required to take a four-hour Graduated Licensing course.
+Within the first year after obtaining your license, you're required to take a Graduated Licensing course for 4 hours.
 These free courses are offered in every county by the Transportation Cabinet; or, you may opt to take one at your high school or through a private driving school that's been approved by the Cabinet.
 Take your completion certificate to the DDL once you're finished.

-It's recommended that you take the test after you've been licensed for a couple months.
+It's recommended that you take the test after you've been licensed for 90 to 180 days after receiving your permit.
 You'll get more from the class after you have some driving experience.

-If you fail to complete the course (and submit paperwork to the DDL) within a year of your license issuance date, your license will be canceled.
+If you fail to complete the course (and submit paperwork to the DDL) within 1 year of your license issuance date, your license will be canceled.

 Call the DDL at (502) 564-1257 or contact your local high school for more information or to schedule a class.